 The Corporation shall hold an annual general meeting of its Members within six (6) months of the 12 financial year-end and not later than fifteen (15) months after the holding of the last preceding annual general meeting.
 The annual general meeting of the Members shall be held at the registered office of the Corporation, such other place within the City of Ottawa, the Province of Ontario or virtually, on such day in each year and at such time as the Board may by resolution determine.

-The business transacted at annual general includes: (i) receiving a report on the activities of the Corporation for the previous year; (ii) consideration of the financial statements of the Corporation and the report or the auditor or person who has been appointed to conduct a review engagement; (iii) reappointment or new appointment of the auditor or a person to conduct a review engagement for the coming year; (iv) election of Directors in accordance with Section 3.3; (v) election of officers in accordance with Section 5.1(a); and (vi) such other business, information or reports as may be set out in the notice of meeting.
+The business transacted at annual general includes: (i) receiving a report on the activities of the Corporation for the previous year; (ii) consideration of the financial statements of the Corporation and the report or the auditor or person who has been appointed to conduct a review engagement; (iii) reappointment or new appointment of the auditor or a person to conduct a review engagement for the coming year; (iv) election of Directors in accordance with Section 3.3; (v) election of Directors in accordance with Section 5.1(a); and (vi) such other business, information or reports as may be set out in the notice of meeting.

 No other item of business shall be included on the agenda for annual meeting unless a Member has given notice to the Corporation of any matter that the Member proposes to raise at the meeting in accordance with the Act, so that such item of new business can be included in the notice of annual meeting.